Software Gems' Sybase Gem Documents

 (our High Performance Configuration,

-which includes a full set of site-specific caches, is available for purchase).
+which includes the configuration of a full set of site-specific resources, is available for purchase or

 - Statistics Demystified V2.1 (Draft)